League Info Overview

 Competition and Fairness:

 We’re all adults here.
-Transactions will not be subject to league review as a bar to complete transactions.
+Transactions will not be subject to league review or approval.
 The expectation is that we’re all committed to the long-term health of the league in some way.
 Trades that include future assets (draft picks) may require advance financial commitment.
-Teams that are determined to be abandoned by a league-wide majority vote can be replaced in-season.
+Teams that are determined to be abandoned can be replaced in-season.
 Those teams will forfeit their fees and winnings.

 There will be sixteen teams in one division.
 Teams play head-to-head in a regular season schedule for twenty weeks.
 After the regular season there will be a three-week postseason.
 Followed by an eventful off-season.